monsterkodi/sdd/README.md

     - hacked together rather quickly
     - might not work as advertised
 - not completely performance optimized yet
-    - get yourself some coffee when using this on very large files with lots of changes :-)
+    - get yourself some coffee when using this on very large files :-)